-The Americans with Disabilities Act of 1990 (ADA) provides that no otherwise qualified person shall be discriminated against in the provision of an educational service or benefit on the basis of disability.
+The Americans with Disabilities Act of 1990 (ADA), as amended, provides that no otherwise qualified person shall be discriminated against in the provision of an educational service or benefit on the basis of disability.
 Wallace Community College endeavors to provide reasonable accommodations to qualified students with disabilities.
-Students needing disability services or information should contact the appropriate compliance officer as listed below.
+Students needing disability services or information should contact the appropriate compliance coordinator as listed below.

-ADA Compliance Officers:
+ADA Compliance Coordinators: